 Mowing is typically done at the end of the growing season to allow plants to set seeds.
 Grass cuttings should be removed after mowing to prevent soil enrichment, which can lead to the decline of wildflowers.
-To further enhance the meadow's role in biodiversity, encourage pollinators by planting a variety of nectar-rich flowers and providing sheltered areas for bees and other insects.
+To further enhance the meadow's role in biodiversity, encourage pollinators by planting a variety of nectar-rich flowers and providing sheltered areas for bees nd other insects.
 This can help increase pollinator populations, which are crucial for plant reproduction.

-Rolling of bracken is done twice a year carried out twice yearly to prevent the area being overrun.
+Rolling of bracken is carried out twice yearly to prevent the area being overrun.